aaroncnb/pynist/README.md

 ```
 %run nnLabeler.py 400 28 10 0.00001 1 True
 ```
+Will run the script for 400 iterations, with 28 hidden units, assuming 10 labels (digits), a learning rate of 1e-5, lambda of 1, and with regularization.

 However you can also just run via `python nnLabeler.py 400 28 10 0.00001 1 True` from the command shell, and check the output .pdf plots afterwards.

-Will run the script for 400 iterations, with 28 hidden units, assuming 10 labels (digits), a learning rate of 1e-5, lambda of 1, and with regularization.
+Doing so, and waiting through all of the iterations, will produce terminal output looking like this:

 ```
 Iteration #398 of 400